bxjthu/CompLing/slides/1/source.md

 ---
 ##Knowledge in natural language processing
 ###What would HAL need to know about language?

 ---
 ##Knowledge in natural language processing
+###Homework 0: Task 1

+Question 1: With an electronic application in your daily life, which has the ability to process human language, analyze what it would need to know about language to perform the particular NLP task(s)?

+---
+##Knowledge in natural language processing